Linuxbrew/brew/docs/Python-for-Formula-Authors.md

 ## Bindings

-It should be okay to build bindings with system Python and use them with any binary-compatible Python.
-If that's the case, go ahead and build and install Python 2 bindings and don't add an option.
+Build bindings with system Python by default (don't add an option) and they should be usable with any binary-compatible Python.
 If that isn't the case, it's an upstream bug; [here's some advice for resolving it](http://blog.tim-smith.us/2015/09/python-extension-modules-os-x/).

-If you'd like to add bindings for Python 3, please add `depends_on :python3 => :optional` and make the bindings conditional on `build.with?("python3")`.
+To add bindings for Python 3, please add `depends_on :python3 => :optional` and make the bindings conditional on `build.with?("python3")`.

 ### Dependencies